-You watch the slideshow of your family + is so perfectly you.
+You watch the slideshow of your family + the pictures are so perfectly you.

 How is this possible?
-Because we took the time to know you.
+Because we take the time to know you.

 Soft white & natural light, our studio is a comfortable space for families with young children to come together & celebrate their relationship all year long.